Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 Full per-layer statistics, the score-averaging vs. best-single-layer comparison, and both classification panels (train and OOD) are interactive in the live report:

-activations/signature_report.html · full numeric backing in activations/signature_stats.json
+observations/falcon_3_1b/signature_report.html · full numeric backing in observations/falcon_3_1b/signature_stats.json

 9.3 · Verification & Comparison Report

-Verification Comparison Report summary cards
+Verification Comparison Report summary cards — layout illustration from a superseded run

-Harmful prompts detailed comparison table
+Harmful prompts detailed comparison table — layout illustration from a superseded run

-Harmless prompts detailed comparison table
+Harmless prompts detailed comparison table — layout illustration from a superseded run

 Every prompt and every model/classifier response in both tables is click-to-expand in the live, filterable report: